Computing Lead and Online Safeguarding Officer

-A clear progression of skills is implemented for pupils from EYFS to Year 6.
-Skills, continually revisited, are built upon to ensure that pupils make, or exceed, expected progress.
-Units of work link directly to the foundation subjects and the overarching topic themes.
-During the World at War topic, children are able to link to their computer coding understanding (ciphers/enciphers) and also record their own call to arm speeches using appropriate software.
-This example demonstrates just one area, of one year group, which links directly to our broader curriculum.
-Not only are pupils implementing new learning, but also have the opportunity to revisit concepts learnt in previous lessons and various subject areas.
+A clear progression of skills has been created for pupils from EYFS to Year 6.
+Skills are built upon to ensure that pupils make, or exceed, expected progress.
+Units of work link to foundation subjects and the topic themes.
+During the World at War topic, children link to their computer coding understanding.
+They record their own call to arm speeches using appropriate software.
+This example demonstrates one area which links to our broader curriculum.
+Pupils apply new learning, but also have the opportunity to revisit concepts.

-A range of excellent resources are used by pupils to implement their learning: BeeBots, Crumble Bots, Programming software, including SCRATCH, iPads and the 3D printer using SketchUp.
-These interesting and exciting pieces of hardware ensure that pupils have a passion for computing and fire enquiring minds.
+Pupils use a range of excellent resources to apply their learning.
+This includes includes BeeBots, Crumble Bots, SCRATCH, iPads and SketchUp.
+These exciting pieces of hardware ensure that pupils have a passion for computing.
+This fires enquiring minds.

-The curriculum design at Holbrook has been developed to link directly to foundation and core subjects using the progression of skills grids.
+The curriculum design at Holbrook has been developed to link foundation and core subjects closely.
+This is achieved by the Progression of Skills grid.
 Here are number of ways we have, and will, support learning for pupils:

--Digital Ambassadors are seen as role models in this area to promote safe usage of online platforms and provide steps to report concerns online, ensuring that pupils feel empowered and have a voice.
+-Digital Ambassadors are role models in this area to promote safe use of online platforms.
+They provide steps to report concerns online.
+Ensuring, that pupils feel empowered and have a voice.

--Workshops and monthly newsletters provide parents/carers with appropriate steps to safeguard pupils online.
-As a result, Prejudicial Forms are used in school to provide children with a sequence of steps to report concerns.
+-Workshops and monthly newsletters provide parents/carers with helpful tips online.
+Children use Prejudicial Forms to report concerns.

 -Competitions held by Digital Ambassadors promote Online Safeguarding and promote model citizens online.
-Children have had bespoke training by staff from Schools Choice to ensure they are up-to-date with current changes on e-platforms and how to approach online safeguarding.
+Children have had training by staff from Schools Choice to ensure they are up-to-date with current changes on e-platforms.
+This also includes how to approach online safeguarding.

--RoboClub regularly meet to promote programming for pupils in Year 5 and 6.
-Events have included going to BT competitions and also meeting Tim Peak at Imperial War Museum, London.
+-RoboClub meet regularly to promote programming for pupils in Year 5 and 6.
+Events have included going to BT competitions and also meeting Tim Peak.
 These sessions build on pupils problem solving skills and also basic computer programming.
-During previous competitions, pupils have won many of their rounds during the 2019 meetings and can be seen on our ‘Hall of Fame’ in our ICT Suite.
-Recent visits have also promoted the STEM focus in our school, an example being our visit to the Royal Hospital School's Engineering Day.
+Pupils have won many of their rounds during the 2019 meetings.
+They can be found on the ‘Hall of Fame’ in our ICT Suite.
+Schools visits promote STEM.
+Pupils visited The Royal Hospital School's Engineering Day.
 We promote links with our local schools both in the state and private sector.

 -Regular pupil perceptions identify areas of strength and develop in this curriculum area.
 Pupils’ views are taken on board and fed into changes made with the bespoke curriculum design at Holbrook Primary School.
 Schema words are used to promote vocabulary in class and broaden the language of all pupils.

--Regular access to the Computer Suite enables pupils to consolidate their computing skills and apply these skills to the wider curriculum, particularly the use of the 3D printer which is available to all year groups.
+-Regular access to the Computer Suite enables pupils to build upon their computing skills.
+They can then apply these skills to the wider curriculum, particularly the use of the 3D printer which is available to all year groups.